OCA/l10n-switzerland/l10n_ch_bank/readme/DESCRIPTION.rst

 It is not mandatory to use them in Odoo in Switzerland, but can improve the user experience.

-.. important:: The module contains the newest bank data (21.10.2014).
+.. important:: The module contains the newest bank data (29.11.2022).
-   If you want to update all your banks, update them via the link 'Update Banks' in the section 'Bank & Cash' under ``Settings/Configuration/Invoicing``.